-The European Court of Human Rights was established by the European Countries outside Europe can be granted 'observer status', meaning they can send observers to cooperate with the Council, provided they are willing to accept the principles of democracy, the rule of law and respect for human rights.
+The European Court of Human Rights was established by the European Countries outside Europe can be granted 'observer status', meaning they willing to accept the principles of democracy, the rule of law and respect for human rights.
 Current observer States are: the Holy See, the United States, Canada, Japan and Mexico.